sc-ventures/cloudbreak-documentation/docs/external-ldap.md

 1. Prepare a blueprint which includes Ranger or Atlas.
 1. Create a cluster by using the Ranger/Atlas blueprint and by attaching the authentication source.
 Cloudbreak automatically injects the LDAP property variables into the blueprint.

+> Before injecting the properties, Cloudbreak checks if ldap properties already exist in the blueprint.
+If they exist, they are not injected.

 ### Preparing a Blueprint for LDAP/AD